Applied structural geology

 For geothermal energy exploration and design

 Informing site selection.
-Providing geologically sound and geometrically valid 2D and 3D models of the key components of a successful system - whether targeting permeable layers in fault-bounded blocks, or relying on secondary porosity and permeability in fault zones and fractured basement.
-Quantifying burial histories and compaction.
-Ranking slip-tendency form regional on fault segments
+Providing geologically sound and geometrically valid 2D and 3D models of the key components of a successful system - whether targeting permeable layers in fault-bounded blocks, or secondary porosity and permeability in fault zones and fractured basement.
+De-risking effects of compaction using backstripping and fault offset restorations.

 Applied Structural Geology